 - Unwillingness in standardisation of products and processes

 - Limited resources assigned to design and plan the future solutions

-Internet of things (IoT), artificial intelligence (AI), data analytics, cloud, big data are important technologies in meeting the new market trends.
-One challenge is to combine these computer science technologies with the traditional automation.
-Traditional automation systems often use PLC’s and IEC 61131 programming and are not suitable for utilizing these new technologies.
+Internet of things (IoT), artificial intelligence (AI), data analytics, cloud, big data are important in meeting the new market trends.
+One challenge is to combine these computer science technologies with traditional automation solutions.
+Traditional automation systems often use PLC’s and IEC 61131 programming and are not suitable for utilizing these new capabilities.